yztxwd/voice_to_speech/README.md

 # voice to speech

-Transcribe an audio file into text, then summarize into text
+Simply invoke whisper and GPT to transcribe an audio file into text, then summarize into text

 ## Insatllation